BURNTISLAND SHIPYARD FC

 The Club has ensured that the needs of disabled people have been taken account wherever practicable.
 Specifically:

-?
-The front row of the grandstand has been built to enable spectators in wheelchairs (4 spaces) to sit in a position under cover;
+- The second row of the grandstand has ramped access built to enable spectators in wheelchairs (2 spaces) to sit in a position under cover;

-?
-The clubrooms have been designed to allow access for wheelchair users to have use of toilet and catering facilities.
+- The clubrooms have been designed to allow access for wheelchair users to have use of toilet and catering facilities.

 Employment and Engagement

 When considering persons for positions within the club (either as employees or as volunteers) the Club will not discriminate against any persons with disabilities:

 In the arrangements made for the selection of candidates;

 By deliberately considering the disability as the basis for non-selection except where the disability would preclude the person from performing the duties (e.g., by contravening the Health and Safety at Work Act);